 - Turn on my Photo Stream on your iPhone: Settings > iCloud > Photos > Tap My Photo Stream on

-- Turn on My Photo Stream on computer:
+- Turn on My Photo stream on your Mac or Windows computer

 4) Perform a backup without iCloud or iTunes

 Is it possible to backup your iPhone or iPad without iTunes or iCloud?
 Yes!
 You can backup your iPhone or iPad’s internal database without iCloud or iTunes.
 By using a third party software such as Enigma Recovery, you can create a backup of the data on your device.